DMOJ/docs/docs/judge/linux_installation.md

 This installation guide is for Linux based machines (WSL included).
-For installation on, Windows see the [Windows install instructions](windows_installation).
+For installation on Windows, see the [Windows install instructions](windows_installation).

 ## Installing the prerequisites